CExA-project/ddc/paper/joss-paper.md

 ## DDC components

 Built on top of DDC core, we also provide optional components as in the Xarray ecosystem.
 As of today we provide three components: fft, pdi and splines.
-The fft and splines components work with dimensions of a specific form provided by DDC called `UniformPointSampling` and `NonUniformPointSampling`.

-### DDC fft
+### DDC fft and splines

-This extension provides a thin wrapper on top of the Kokkos-fft library to provide labelled semantics of the discrete Fourier transform.
-The input array is expected to be defined over `UniformPointSampling` dimensions.
-The output of the transformation is an array where dimensions over `PeriodicPointSampling`.
+The FFT and splines components both operate on specialized dimensions provided by DDC: `UniformPointSampling` and `NonUniformPointSampling`.

-### DDC splines
+- FFT extension: This component wraps the Kokkos-fft library to provide labeled semantics for the discrete Fourier transform (DFT).
+It converts data between a uniform sampling and Fourier coefficients in the Fourier basis.
+Depending on the transformation direction, the input array is defined over `UniformPointSampling`, while the output is defined over `PeriodicPointSampling`, which represents the Fourier dimension in DDC.

-This extension provides a Spline transform either from `UniformPointSampling` or `NonUniformPointSampling` array dimensions.
+- Splines extension: Similar to FFT, this component provides a spline transform, converting between sampled data and B-spline coefficients in a spline basis.
+Depending on the transformation direction, the input array is defined over `UniformPointSampling` or `NonUniformPointSampling`, while the output is defined over `UniformBSplines` or `NonUniformBSplines`.
 (TODO: add a citation)

 ### DDC pdi

-PDI ([website](https://pdi.dev/main)) is a C data interface library allowing loose coupling with external libraries through PDI plugins like HDF5, NetCDF, Catalyst...
+PDI ([website](https://pdi.dev/main)) is a C data interface library allowing loose coupling with external libraries through PDI plugins like HDF5, NetCDF, Catalyst and more.
 This extension eases the metadata serialisation of the DDC containers.
 Instead of manually expose, sizes, strides and the pointer of the underlying array, the user can directly expose the DDC container.

 ## Acknowledgements